Advanced Python for Biologists

 This course is aimed at researchers who already have a basic knowledge of Python and want to write more complex programs, deal with larger datasets, or contribute to existing software projects.

-Monday 11th November to Friday 15th November 2019 with Physalia courses in Berlin, Germany.
-Click here for details and to register.
+Monday 4th to Friday 15th October 2021 (mornings only) with the Earlham Institute in Norwich, UK - Click here for details and to register.

 Python is a dynamic, readable language that is a popular platform for all types of bioinformatics work, from simple one-off scripts to large, complex software projects.
 This workshop is aimed at people who already have a basic knowledge of Python and are interested in using the language to tackle larger problems.
 In it, we will look in detail at the parts of the language which are particularly useful in scientific programming, and at the tools Python offers for making development faster and easier.
 The workshop will use examples and exercises drawn from various aspects of bioinformatics work.
 After completing the workshop, students should be in a position to (1) take advantage of the advanced language features in their own programs and (2) use appropriate tools when developing software programs.